Mariano Frúmboli

-Mariano Chicho Frúmboli (born 21 September 1970 in Buenos Aires) is an Argentinian tango dancer.
-He is regarded as one of the founders of tango nuevo, and he is best known for his musicality and creativity while improvising.
+Mariano "Chicho" Frúmboli (born 21 September 1970) is an Argentine tango dancer.
+He is regarded as one of the founders of tango nuevo.

 Early life

-His father was a teacher of fine arts and studied guitar.
-In 1984 he was 13 and started studying music.
-He studied in the "David Lebon Music School" in Buenos Aires as a drum player, which he played for 14 years and studied theatre for 8 years before discovering tango.
+Frúmboli's father was a teacher of fine arts and studied guitar.
+He began studying music at the age of 13.
+He studied in the "David Lebón Music School" in Buenos Aires as a drum player.
+He played the drums for 14 years and studied theater for 8 years prior to beginning his tango career.
 From 1992 until 1998 he studied theater in Buenos Aires with Cristina Banegas.

 Career

-He began dancing tango in 1993.
+Frúmboli began dancing tango in 1993.